 KnowYourDNA is reader-supported.
 This means we may receive a commission when you buy something from one of the links on this page.

-There are dozens of different breeds of cats.
+There are dozens of different types of cat breeds out there.
 Determining the type that is best for you is an important part of responsible cat ownership.
-If you are thinking about adopting a cat or you would like to familiarize yourself with cat breeds, here’s some useful information.
+If you are thinking about adopting a cat or you would like to familiarize yourself with a specific cat breed, here’s some useful information.

 Long-hair, medium-hair, and short-hair